 It's also possible to try to improve your depression by exercising more frequently.
 Exercise releases positive endorphins in the body, and it can act as a natural antidepressant.
 (Of course, if you're looking into TMS therapy, solutions like this have likely not been effective for you.)

-ECT treatment, also known as electroconvulsive therapy, is another option for those who are suffering from severe forms of depression.
+ECT treatment, also known as electroconvulsive therapy, is another option for those who are living with severe forms of depression.
 It allows for molecular changes that encourage better communication between neurons in a specific region of the brain.
-Similar to TMS therapy, it's also another option that people turn to when other treatment methods have not been successful.
+Similar to TMS therapy, ECT is another option that people turn to when other treatment methods have not been successful.

-If you need help finding relief for your depression symptoms, consider online therapy.
+If you need help finding relief for your depression symptoms, and hear professional advice from a mental health professional but are looking for lower cost yet effective options, then consider online therapy.
 Depression is a difficult burden to bear, and you should not have to face it alone.
 If you participate in online therapy, you will never have to deal with a bad day all by yourself.
-A dedicated online therapist can be there for you whenever you need support.
-This approach has helped many people to get through bouts of depression, and it might be the cost-effective solution that you're looking for.
+A dedicated online therapist can be there for you whenever you need support without even having to leave your place.
+Online therapy has helped many people to get through bouts of depression, and it might be the cost-effective therapy solution that you're looking for.

-Remember that you can sign up for online therapy today, and you can reach out at any time.
-The experts at BetterHelp will be happy to assist you with your needs, so you can get your depression symptoms under control.
-Please take the time to look at some of the BetterHelp counselor reviews below to see how others have been able to get help for depression.
+Remember that you can sign up for online therapy today, and you can reach out at any time via text message or schedule phone or video sessions to talk with your therapist without having to commute to their office.
+The therapy experts at BetterHelp will be happy to assist you with your needs, so you can get your depression symptoms under control at an affordable cost.
+Below, you'll see some BetterHelp reviews from others seeking help with depression.